My guide to eating out in Cape Town: 2026 update

 PAARL

-I have eaten in the restaurant and it’s totally unique and lovely dining experience but complicated to get into as a non-resident.
-They block book most of their tables for their hotel guests, but if you are prepared to take a chance you can put your name down and hope that from about 1.30pm onwards tables will become available.
+I have eaten in the restaurant, and it’s a totally unique and lovely dining experience, but complicated to get into as a non-resident.
+They block book most of their tables for their hotel guests, but if you are prepared to take a chance, you can put your name down and hope that from about 1.30pm onwards tables will become available.
 They do take bookings from 2 months in advance if you are planning ahead.
-A walk through their gardens is an absolute must either way for any visitor.
-I’ve put it under Paarl because it’s actually located in Paarl although it’s often classified as being in Franschhoek.
+A walk through their gardens is an absolute must, either way for any visitor.
+I’ve put it under Paarl because it’s actually located in Paarl, although it’s often classified as being in Franschhoek.
 It’s located on the way to Franschhoek from Cape Town.

 SOMERSET WEST